dbader/node-datadog-metrics/README.md

     * Buffer metrics using `Map` instead of a plain object.

     * Deprecated the `appKey` option.
 Application keys (as opposed to API keys) are not actually needed for sending metrics or distributions to the Datadog API.
-Including it in your configuration adds not benefits, but risks exposing a sensitive credential.
+Including it in your configuration adds no benefits, but risks exposing a sensitive credential.

     [View diff](https://github.com/dbader/node-datadog-metrics/compare/v0.11.4...main)